- May 23 2017

 The amount of your fault is a question for the fact-finder or the jury.
 Initially, it is something that the insurance company is probably going to hone in on and try to make it sound like you, as the pedestrian, were more at fault than you probably were in order to reduce the payment amount.

-A qualified attorney who is experienced with dealing with the insurance companies can help you make sure they are not under-valuing the other party’s driver’s percentage of fault and decreasing your percentage of fault to get out of having to pay the claim.
+Reno personal injury lawyer, who is experienced with dealing with insurance companies, can help ensure they are not under-valuing the other party’s driver’s percentage of fault and decreasing your percentage of fault, thereby avoiding the responsibility to pay the claim.